Naimurchowdhury/Flood-Donation-URLS/README.md

 # Flood-Donation-URLS
-This is a repository to store all working donations links for relief in the Augut Flood
+This is a repository to store all working donation links for relief in the August 2024 Flood